BeardOfDan/Is-It-Up-Yet/README.md

 Current App Plan below:

+NOTE: Below are primewire specific features, but this should also be a general use site
+      This app will also function as a superior version of 'is it down right now', not only telling you if a site/page is down, but also telling you when it is finally back up.

 use axios to test if a url sends back anything in the request body

 serve up an html file that lets the user input an url